Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 **Real numbers   ** (floating point numbers for programmers) are positive and negative numbers that may not be whole.
 I.E. PI, 3.14159, is a Real number.

-### 2.2.2 - Key Value Composition
+### 2.2.3 - Key Value Composition

 ```
-[key] [value header] [value]\n
+[key] [value header] [value]
 ```

 **[key]         ** will be a string that will somewhat uniquely identify the value.
-A key can not be longer than 255 Bytes in UTF8 format.
-Longer keys will be truncated.

-**[value header]** will be an code (binary) or sequence of characters (text) that will dictate what the value will look like.
+**[value header]** will be a code (binary) or sequence of characters (text) that will dictate what the value will look like.

 **[value]       ** will depend on the **[value header]** on what is contained here.

+The fields are separated by a single \t character.

-#### 2.2.2.1 - Key
+#### 2.2.3.1 - Key

-Keys are always a single string of characters and are limited to printable UNICODE code points.
-Meaning no whitespace of any kind inside a key.
-They are limited to being 255 bytes long.
-In UTF8 that may not mean 255 letters/characters as some characters may end up being more than 1 byte in size.
+Keys are always a single string of any character in UTF8 encoding as long as none are \t and \n.
+Whitespace, leading, trailing, and internal to the key string are significant and cannot be trimmed or thinned out.
+Keys are limited to being 255 bytes long.
+In UTF8 that may not mean 255 letters/characters as some characters may end up requiring more than 1 byte.
+I would suggest to limit the whitespace to just " " and nothing else.
+Everything else should be a printable character.
+We do not need another "Whitespace Language" monster.

 ```
 12345